Rapptz/discord.py/docs/api.rst

         A guild integration was updated.

-        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Object` with the integration ID of the integration which was updated.
+        When this is the action, the type of :attr:`~AuditLogEntry.target` is a :class:`PartialIntegration` or :class:`Object` with the
+        integration ID of the integration which was updated.

         .. versionadded:: 1.3